-Area Risk Mitigating Action Funding The risk that we are unable to finance the business, caused by support provided to the profession in the form of discounted fees over two years, combined with a changing economic environment, record levels of inflation, cost of living crises and challenging labour market.
-This may result in reserves being depleted Approved fees for 2022/23 include a small inflationary increase in addition to the unwinding of the discount provided in the previous two years.
-Our operating plan for 2022/23 includes key technology projects which will ultimately improve efficiency and improve quality of our internal reports.
+Area Risk Mitigating Action Funding The risk that we are unable to finance the business, caused by support provided to the profession in the form of discounted fees over two years with additional legislative obligations from new legal services bill pending, combined with a changing economic environment, record levels of inflation, cost of living crises and challenging labour market.
+This may result in reserves being depleted Approved fees for 2023/24 include an increase that realigns fees to pre-covid levels plus keeping pace with inflation.
+Our operating plan for 2023/24 includes key technology projects which will ultimately improve efficiency and improve quality of our internal reports.
 Expenditure is managed closely to ensure we do not exceed budget Closed defined benefit pension scheme The risk that our pension scheme deficit worsens, caused by insufficient funding and market volatility.
 This may result in a significant financial commitment Close liaison with scheme Trustees, funding plans and de-risking of investments.
-An affordable recovery plan, accepted by the regulator was agreed during 2020, covering a 10-year period.
-The results of the next triennial valuation will be available in 2023
+The recovery plan, accepted by the regulator agreed during 2020, covering a 10-year period.
+A review of investment strategy to consolidate market gains indicated by the triennial valuation received in 2023